Jas-SinghFSU/hyprpanel-docs/docs/configuration/panel.md

 If you have an NVidia GPU, you can enable the GPU usage bar in the dashboard.

 ### Shortcuts
 This section allows you to configure the shortcuts that are displayed in the dashboard.
-There are a total of 8 shortcuts our of which 6 are user-configurable.
+There are a total of 8 shortcuts out of which 6 are user-configurable.

 You can configure the following for each of these 6 shortcuts:
 - The icon